 WAIVER OF ACCESS TO SUBMITTED EVALUATION MATERIALS FROM REVIEWER

-Include name of candidate, department and college, and what action is being requested (i.e. Promotion to Professor).
-The electronic system will add page numbers to the dossiers for you.
-Please do not add your own pagination.
+Include name of candidate, department and college, and what action is being requested (e.g. Promotion to Professor).

 Include check list Form A.